infobip/mcp/README.md

 Infobip MCP servers support OAuth 2.1 authentication.
 To use OAuth 2.1, your MCP client must support OAuth 2.1 authentication and [Authorization Server Discovery](https://modelcontextprotocol.io/specification/2025-11-25/basic/authorization#authorization-server-discovery).
-Configure your MCP client to connect to the Infobip MCP server without providing authentication credentials — the OAuth flow will be triggered automatically, redirecting you to the Infobip OAuth server for authentication.
+You can then configure your MCP client to connect to the Infobip MCP server without the need to provide authentication credentials at that point.
+The OAuth flow will be triggered automatically, redirecting you to the Infobip OAuth server for authentication.

 #### Discovering Supported Scopes